lightsec/ArduinoNist800-108/README.md

 ##Examples

-The ''examples'' directory contains three examples: 'nistexample', ''nistsimulation'' or ''nistchaching''.
+The ''examples'' directory contains three examples: ''nistexample'', ''nistsimulation'' or ''nistchaching''.

 To execute any of them is necessary to download the [Arduino Time Library](http://playground.arduino.cc/Code/Time).